 Psychologically speaking, to paraphrase Lacan,[3] soul is something—alien to the mundane—that empowers us to bear what is intolerable and lacking in the human world.[4]

 In this modern world, though, much of our society has lost its sense of soul.
-In the collective desire for diversity it’s all too easy to misunderstand life by confusing the fraud of acceptance with the truth of tolerance, the fraud of pride with the truth of holiness, and the fraud of sensuality with the truth of love.
+In the collective desire for diversity it’s all too easy to misunderstand life by confusing the truth of tolerance with the fraud of acceptance, the truth of holiness with the fraud of pride, and the truth of love with the fraud of sensuality.

-And with the loss of soul many of us today have also discarded the concept of sin—that is, that functional narcissism in all of us which serves the self, rather than others.
+Furthermore, with the loss of soul many of us today have also discarded the concept of sin—which, in psychological language, can be defined as a functional narcissism in all of us which serves the self, rather than others.
 So, instead of making life’s decisions according to personal responsibility, we make decisions according to personal convenience.
-Anything today seems to be acceptable if it looks, well, “hot.”
-And yet sin—in its psychological sense—is what blinds us to the realization that there’s more to life than what the world shows us.
-As such, sin pulls us away from true love and sucks us down into the hedonistic mire of narcissism.
-And there, in that foul netherworld, soul is lost.
+Sin, therefore, is what blinds us to the realization that there’s more to life than the veil of the psychological “self” that the world shows us as the coveted image of happiness.
+As such, sin pulls us away from true love and sucks us down into the hedonistic mire of narcissism—and there, in that foul netherworld, soul is lost.
 Sin may be convenient, but it’s just not practical.

 Don’t misunderstand this.
-We are all basically good.
-But goodness takes work—lots of work.
+We are all basically good, but we are all subject to temptation by evil.
+Goodness takes work—lots of work.
 Hard work.
 And self-restraint.
 For without our restraining the pride of self and its defenses, true love, the most exquisite and pure love imaginable, remains invisible.
-Along the path of least resistance—the path of sin, the easy way, the way to hell—love is nowhere to be seen, for it remains banished behind the thorny hedges of psychological defenses.
+Along the path of least resistance—the path of sin, the easy way, the way to nowhere—love is nowhere to be seen, for it remains banished behind the thorny hedges of psychological defenses.

 And what is true love, if not to give of yourself to save others—even those who hate you— from their blindness?